ladybug-podcast/ladybug-website/README.md

 ## About our website
 Our podcast website is built using [Gatsby](https://gatsbyjs.org) and is fully open source!
 Find a bug?
 Think something could be better presented?
 Open a PR or issue and let us know!

-Special thank you to [Syntax](https://github.com/wesbos/Syntax) for giving us a starting point for our player code!

 ## Get involved
 - [Leave us a review on Apple Podcasts](https://podcasts.apple.com/us/podcast/ladybug-podcast/id1469229625)
 - [Subscribe to our podcast](https://link.chtbl.com/ladybugpodcast)